 The Philippines is a leading information technology and business process management (IT-BPM) services hub.
 According to the Outsourcing Journal, this sector comprises 13% of the global market share.

 The Philippines ranks first in voice-related services and aims to expand its services further to non-voiced BPM and IT.
-It also offers horizontal BPM services (such as finance and accounting) and vertical-centric solutions (such as healthcare services).
+It also offers horizontal BPM services, so finance and accounting outsourcing services in the Philippines are widespread.
+Even vertical-centric solutions, such as healthcare services, are available.